DmytroY/Data_Azure_Spark/README.md

 - spark installed to /opt/spark/
 - setuptools

+## Terraform
+We can create our resourses manualy in Azure interface or via Azure CLI, but here I will use Terraform.
+Before run Terraform we should create and provide to Terraform some Azure storage container so Terraform can use it to save it's state.
-Login to Azure:
+Use Azure CLI and login to Azure:
 ```
 az login
 ```

-## Terraform
-Before run Terraform we should create and provide to Terraform some Azure storage container so Terraform can use it to save it's state.
 Create Azure Resource Group and Storage Account, get Storage Account key:
 ```
 az group create --name tf-state-rg \